-Stage 2: Following the completion of the study, the results and discussion are then incorporated in the protocol submitted in Stage 1 and resubmitted for peer review.
+Stage 2: Following the completion of the study, the results and discussion are then incorporated into the protocol submitted in Stage 1 and resubmitted for peer review.

-Finding the home for your research from the beginning of your research saves times with submission to a succession of journals (generally the case).
-Publishing via preregistration scheme is a powerful tool for early career researchers to get their paper published irrespective of the result (e.g. nonsignificant findings), as it allows to focus on data collection and writing-up, rather than performing more sophisticated analyses of data in an attempt to find a significant result.
+Finding the home for your research from the beginning of your research saves time with submission to a succession of journals (generally the case).
+Publishing via a preregistration scheme is a powerful tool for early career researchers to get their paper published irrespective of the result (e.g. nonsignificant findings), as it allows the focus on data collection and write-up, rather than performing more sophisticated analyses of data in an attempt to find a significant result.